 Park near the “main entrance” (there should be a lighted sign to indicate which door this is) and utilize that main entrance.
 When you walk in, there will be a clerc/desk for visitors to sign in and get a badge.
 (Support group attendees do NOT need to sign in and do NOT need a visitor’s badge.)
 The conference room is on the ground floor and will be down the hall that is left of the desk and entrance upon walking in.
 Go down that hall to the end, make a right.
 The conference room will be a few steps away on the right hand side.

 Handicap access: There is plenty of handicap parking as well as wheelchair access.
 The conference room is small with a table in the center that takes up much of the room and a table off to the left side of the door with snacks.
 There is very bright fluorescent lighting- those with sensory issues or migraines may want to bring tinted eyewear for comfort.
 A couple of wheelchair users could easily fit into this room, despite its small size.
 There were at least two handicap accessible, gender neutral, single person bathrooms.
 They were a bit narrow (in my accessible opinion) but should be fine for most wheelchair users, if not all.

-Service dog access: Access is annoying at worst.
+Service dog access: Access, my first time, was annoying at worst.
 My second time I had zero issues and no comments from the clerc/desk staff.
 At first, my first visit, nobody noticed my service dog at all.
 It wasn’t until the end of the group that a group attendee noticed her under the table and made a scene.
 The group leader said “You know you’re not supposed to bring animals in here” to which I implored “She is my assistance animal and I require her to be with me at all times for medical purposes”.
 The group leader didn’t seem to believe me and proceeded to walk across the room and bend over to inspect my dog under the table.
 Despite my dog being in full service gear, the leader proceeded to talk to her and then announce “I know we’re not supposed to talk to them, but what is her name?” to which I gave a fake name and the leader, naturally, started calling after my dog with it- which prompted the whole room to start fawning after her.
 Upon trying to leave the building, I was stopped by the desk/clerc (the same person who was there before group) to be asked the two legal ADA questions regarding my dog.
-I’m not normally irritated by this, but the fact is that I was leaving the building, was right next to the door, and what is the point?
+I’m not normally irritated by this, but the fact is that I was leaving the building, and was right next to the door, so what is the point?
 It was just annoying.
 My being hounded in the small conference room shortly prior to this encounter probably influenced my annoyance to this inquiry more than anything else, as it is a very typical and legal service dog inquiry that I’m supposed to encounter anyway.
 I was just bitchy, oh well.
 It didn’t happen again.